nrivard/BarcodeView/README.md

 Create an issue and submit a PR against that issue.
 Areas I would love to see improved are:

  * Add support for additional barcodes, like EAN8 and UPC-E
- * Improve numeric text value display by properly masking the underlying `BarcodeBarView`, drawing around the end and midcaps, etc.
+ * Simplify the cutout and text display code

 ## Have questions?